owntheweb/static-nextjs-blog/posts/2014/drupalcon-austin-2014.md

 ![DrupalCon Drone Photo](/images/crowd.jpg)

-DrupalCon Austin drone group photo taken by [Michael Schmid](https://twitter.com/Schnitzel)
+DrupalCon Austin drone group photo taken by [Michael Schmid] *-link archived-*

 With many thanks to the [Space Foundation](https://www.spacefoundation.org/), I had a chance to join a record breaking 3,400 web people for a week at DrupalCon Austin 2014!
 While there are many Drupal related events throughout the year around the world, DrupalCon is the BIG event, reuniting developers world wide to share ideas, work out challenges and propel cyberspace-related endeavors for the better.